Agnostic Characterization of Interference in Randomized Experiments: Methodology (basic case)

 To solve \eqref{eq: quadprog}, we let $q_i$ denote the $i$th row of $Q$, let $B = \sum_{ij} |Q_{ij}|$, and reformulate the problem as

 It can be seen that $u_i=0$ if $\phi_i=0$, and $u_i = q_i^T\phi$ if $\phi_i=1$, enforcing that $\sum_i u_i = \phi^T Q \phi$.
-We solve this binary program using Gurobi through YALMIP \citep{lofberg2004yalmip}.
+We solve this binary program using Gurobi, a commercial optimization solver.
 For the instances that we considered, involving 1000 or more units, Gurobi was generally able to solve the problem to acceptable tolerances.
 If stopped early, Gurobi returns an upper bound, retaining the coverage properties of the actual solution.